The Cult of Rules

 “The mark of an educated mind,” taught Aristotle, is “to be able to entertain a thought without accepting it.”
 And that’s what I’ll be asking of you today.
-Because as certain as I am that I’m substantially right on this, I’m also sure that its acceptance will take quite some time.
+Because as certain as I am that I’m substantially right on this, I’m also sure that its acceptance will take time.
 But I do want to plant its seeds as best I can.

 The Cult… Is Us